 - Cord prolapse – The baby receives its oxygen through the umbilical cord.
 When the cord exits the birth canal before the baby, the baby’s weight can cut off blood flow to the cord, causing brain damage or death.

 - Placenta previa – Placenta previa, which occurs when the placenta covers the cervix, can be diagnosed prior to delivery, but doctors don’t always catch it.
 During a vaginal birth, placenta previa can cause dangerous bleeding in the mother.

 Surgical Mistakes during C-section

 Cesarean section is the most routine surgical procedure in the United States, but it is still a surgery and a major one at that.
 Because C-sections are so common, many people think they are almost entirely without risk.
 On the contrary, any abdominal surgery carries a high rate of risk.
 Common errors include damage to the bladder or bowel, infection of the incision site, failure to remove the entire placenta, and failure to control bleeding.
 In the most heartbreaking cases, a doctor’s error leads to complications that destroy a patient’s fertility.

 At LawMD many of our attorneys are also medical doctors who have extensive personal experience in medicine.
 We understand how devastating it is for families to deal with a serious medical crisis during what should have been the happiest moment of their lives.
 This is why we work hard every day to bring these families closure and compensation.

-Call an Experienced Emergency C-Section Lawyer Today
+Call Our Experienced Emergency C-Section Lawyers Today

 If your baby was injured due to a doctor’s mistake during labor or delivery, or if your child suffered complications during an emergency C-section, our birth injury lawyers can help.
 We also assist mothers who have been injured due to a doctor’s error or a hospital’s negligence during an emergency C-section.